oneconvergence/dkube-examples/image_cloudevents/README.md

 ### Launch IDE (Inside Dkube)

 #### Note: Follow the instructions if you are running Notebook IDE inside DKube.
+In case you are Notebook IDE outside DKube then clone the repo and checkout to monitoring branch and follow from step 4 of this section.

 1. Add Code.
 Create Code Repo in Dkube with the following information
     - Name: **monitoring-examples**